 (*Disclaimer: Wranglerstar’s tool and woodworking videos can be very informative, though he expresses some views on other subjects on his Youtube channel that I very much disagree with and do not endorse at all).

 For plane irons, I wanted a wider stone.
-I contemplated buying the diamond plates that Paul (and many of his ‘followers’) use, but they are very expensive (over £200 for his full set of three) and by some reports don’t last too well.
-I bought a set of three (coarse/medium/fine) Norton India 8×3″ bench stones for £70 from Classic hand tools and they work great – for touching up I only use the fine stone and then strop.
-I’m taking care to use the stone evenly, and since these are double sided I can keep one side reserved for when I need a flat stone (flattening the backs of irons and chisels).
+I bought a set of three (coarse/medium/fine) Norton India 8×3″ bench stones for £70 from Classic hand tools and they worked great – for touching up I only use the fine stone and then strop.

 I made a Paul Sellers rag-in-a-can oiler (using a small sweetcorn can, so a little smaller than Paul’s baked bean/tomato can).
 I loaded it with baby oil (see above, much cheaper than 3-in-1) and it works well.